Managed Account Basics

 Here’s What You Really Need to Know:

-2. The qualifi ed default investment alternative (QDIA) regulations from 2008 made managed accounts one of the options that can receive QDIA protection; this is alongside target date funds and balanced funds as two other options.
+- The qualified defaulted investment alternative (QDIA) regulations from 2008 made managed accounts one of the options that can get QDIA protection; this is alongside target date funds and balanced funds as two other options.

-3. Managed accounts can be created (or “driven”) by the recordkeeper or by the advisor.
-Advisor-managed accounts (or AMAs) are when an investment advisor (or consultant) selects the funds in the managed account as opposed to the recordkeeper-driven managed accounts where the recordkeeper (through its investment advisory service or entity) selects the funds which could include funds proprietary to that recordkeeper.
+- Managed accounts can be created (or “driven”) by the recordkeeper or by the advisor.
+Advisor managed accounts (or AMAs) are when an investment advisor selects the funds in the managed account as opposed to the recordkeeper-driven managed accounts where the recordkeeper selects the funds that could include funds proprietary to that recordkeeper.

 Let’s Dive In…

 Defaulting a participant is typically the best way to get something accomplished with a retirement plan.
-This is done by selecting a rate at which a participant will automatically start saving in the retirement plan (and potentially automatically escalate up to a certain savings rate).
-Then, there must be an investment option for those participants who don’t otherwise make an election.
+This can be accomplished by selecting a rate at which a participant will automatically start saving in the retirement plan (and potentially automatically escalated up to a certain savings rate).
+Then, there must be an investment for those participants that don’t otherwise make an election.

 Defaulting and Beyond